georgi/stak/README.md

    - `git rebase <parent>`
    - `git push --force-with-lease <remote> HEAD:refs/heads/<branch>`

+You can skip auto-detection by providing an explicit branch list via `restack`.

 If a rebase conflicts, Git stops; you fix & continue, then rerun `stak sync`.

 ## Usage